korjaa/Hantek6022API/README.md

     make

-To build and install the python package you have to install some more .deb packages
+To build a simple debian package (this is the preferred installation procedure) you have to install some more .deb packages

-    sudo apt install python3-setuptools python3-libusb1 libusb-1.0 libusb-1.0-0-dev;
+    sudo apt install python3-setuptools python3-stdeb dh-python python3-libusb1 sdcc libusb-1.0 libusb-1.0-0-dev;

-Build and install the python modules and the firmware (e.g. into /usr/local/lib/python3.5/dist-packages/Python-Hantek...).

-    sudo python3 setup.py install

-Or use the Makefile:

-    sudo make install

-To build a simple debian package (this is the preferred installation procedure) you need two more packages:
-(checkinstall is not available in *buster*, but you can use the package from *buster-backports*, *stretch*, *bullseye* or *sid*):

-    sudo apt install checkinstall fakeroot

 Create a debian package: